I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrvcallback-minidrvcallback.md

 <p>If the method succeeds, it returns S_OK.
 If the callback is canceled by the client application, the method returns S_FALSE.
 If the method fails, it returns a standard COM error code.</p>

 ## -remarks
 <p>The percent complete values are sent directly from the driver.
 The WIA service does not adjust the values.</p>

 <p>IT_MSG_FILE_PREVIEW_DATA_HEADER  is for out-of-band-data.
 This allows the application doing a file transfer to display the banded data.
 This is useful for scroll-fed scanners that have an unknown length and no preview scan.
 The information reported in this message should be treated the same as IT_MSG_DATA_HEADER.
 If a driver supports this message, it can supply preview data during its file transfer. </p>

-<p>The percent complete values are sent directly from the driver.
-The WIA service does not adjust the values.</p>

-<p>IT_MSG_FILE_PREVIEW_DATA_HEADER  is for out-of-band-data.
-This allows the application doing a file transfer to display the banded data.
-This is useful for scroll-fed scanners that have an unknown length and no preview scan.
-The information reported in this message should be treated the same as IT_MSG_DATA_HEADER.
-If a driver supports this message, it can supply preview data during its file transfer. </p>